CodeMouse92/no-monster-minecraft/README.md

 * This data pack provides alternative sources for all hostile mob drops.
 Some are craftable or smeltable, others come from non-hostile mob drops.

-* Adds the "missing recipes": saddles, bells, chain mail, elytra, and so on.
+* Adjusts the loot tables for animals to be more realistic.

 * Removes hostile mobs on any difficulty level.
 (You can control which types of hostile mobs spawn.)

+I highly recommend you also install my other data pack [The Missing Recipes](https://github.com/codemouse92/the-missing-recipes), which is designed as a companion to this one.
+Many recipes previously included in this datapack, but not actually directly to mob drops, have been moved to there.

 ## Recipes